What is Zero Trust Architecture? The Ultimate Guide

 Offers better security posture with reduced security risks

-Zero Trust Architecture strengthens your IT network infrastructure and reduces the attack surface.
+Zero Trust Network Architecture strengthens your IT network infrastructure and reduces the attack surface.

-It’s important to note that the security stakes are much higher when it comes to critical business data, such as customer information and banking details.
+It’s important to note that the security stakes regarding critical business data, such as customer information and banking details, are much higher.

 Traditional security models increase the attack surface and disrupt businesses with online attacks, such as DDoS attacks.
 In addition, unrestricted network access exposes your network to attackers—making it easier to access private and confidential business and customer information.